stijn-dejongh/lovecraft_public_domain/raw_converts/clc.md

-  [Note: Barlow&rsquo;s contributions are in brackets.]
+  [Note: Barlow's contributions are in brackets.]

 Dam Bor glued each of his six eyes to the lenses of the cosmoscope.
 His nasal tentacles were orange with fear, and his antennae buzzed hoarsely as he dictated his report to the operator behind him.
-&ldquo;It has come!&rdquo; he cried. &ldquo;That blur in the ether can be nothing less than a fleet from outside the space-time continuum we know.
+ "It has come! " he cried.
+"That blur in the ether can be nothing less than a fleet from outside the space-time continuum we know.
 Nothing like this has ever appeared before.
 It must be an enemy.
 Give the alarm to the Inter-Cosmic Chamber of Commerce.
-There&rsquo;s no time to lose&mdash;at this rate they&rsquo;ll be upon us in less than six centuries.
-Hak Ni must have a chance to get the fleet in action at once.&rdquo;
+There's no time to lose--at this rate they'll be upon us in less than six centuries.
+Hak Ni must have a chance to get the fleet in action at once. "

   [I glanced up from the   Windy City Grab-Bag,   which had beguiled my inactive peace-time days in the Super-Galactic Patrol.
 The handsome young vegetable, with whom I shared my